Godmersham Park Heritage Centre

 Visiting us:

 The Heritage Centre is located behind St Lawrence the Martyr Church in Godmersham.
 In addition to our opening on Mondays and Thursdays, we are also open on Bank Holiday Mondays.
 We offer a monthly tour of the Heritage Centre, Church and Godmersham Park Gardens, which does not include a tour of the House, which is the home to the Association of British Dispensing Opticians College.
-However, outside of term time, we are occasionally able to offer tours of the House.
 Please contact us for details via the Heritage Centre e-mail address.

 Support us